RDMJeanne/ELIXIR-Training-SPLASH/pages/contribute/how_to_contribute.md

 ## Contributor acknowledgement

-Contributors listed in page metadata appear at the bottom of each page and on our [contributors page](contributors).
+Contributors listed in page metadata appear on our [contributors page](contributors).
 To link your GitHub, ORCID or email, add your details to the [CONTRIBUTORS file](https://github.com/elixir-europe-training/ELIXIR-Training-SPLASH/blob/master/_data/CONTRIBUTORS.yml).

 ## Content ownership and governance